onsip/sipjs.com/content/guides/server-configuration/asterisk-legacy.md

 ## Configure SIP.js

-If you used a self signed certificate in the earlier steps, you will need to navigate to `https://<your_ip_address>:8089/ws` and add the certificate exception.
+Asterisk does not accept Contact headers with the `.invalid` domain.
+When creating a UA, add the configuration parameter [hackIpInContact](http://sipjs.com/api/0.6.0/ua_configuration_parameters/#hackipincontact).
+If you are missing this property you will be able to make calls from WebRTC, but not receive calls through Asterisk will fail.

-This guide will only work with audio calls, Asterisk will reject video calls.
+Additionally this guide will only work with audio calls, Asterisk will reject video calls.

 The following configuration example creates a UA for the Asterisk configuration above.
 Replace the values with the values from your config.